yuyuan871111/COVID19_Proj_toGitHub/README.md

-# COVID-19 Project
+# The evolution of the spike protein and hACE2 interface of SARS-CoV-2 omicron variants determined by hydrogen bond formation

 [![hackmd-github-sync-badge](https://hackmd.io/W81hymKPTK2Pzn2qk5JJJg/badge)](https://hackmd.io/W81hymKPTK2Pzn2qk5JJJg)
 Please cite:
-Yang, Y. Y. and Tseng Y. J. (2022).
-“The evolution of SARS-CoV-2 Omicron Variants on the spike-protein and hACE2 interface – determined by the hydrogen bonding formations.”
-Briefings in Functional Genomics.
+Yu-Yuan Yang, Yufeng Jane Tseng, The evolution of the spike protein and hACE2 interface of SARS-CoV-2 omicron variants determined by hydrogen bond formation, Briefings in Functional Genomics, 2023;, elac053, https://doi.org/10.1093/bfgp/elac053

 ## Analysis
 All analysis are in Jupyter notebook files.